Judicial system of Finland: Principles of criminal justice

 The tendency since the early 1970s has been to decriminalize a number of actions formerly indictable under the penal code.
 The modifications in the code reflected changing priorities in assessing the seriousness of criminal conduct, changing norms of social behavior, and an attempt to distinguish between premeditated crime and spontaneous actions.
 Among the acts decriminalized were creating a public disturbance because of drunkenness as well as certain offenses against property, such as petty theft.
 Homosexual acts between consenting adults also ceased to be regarded as a criminal offense.
 Stiff penalties for offenses against persons, threats of violence against persons, and driving under influence remained unaffected, however.

 Finland has been less willing than other Scandinavian countries to replace punishment with other measures, such as treatment-oriented institutions for repeat offenders.
 Under legislation enacted in 1931, offenders "dangerous to private or public safety" could be confined in a separate institution for recidivists after their sentences had expired.
 In 1971 the law was amended so that property offenses could no longer be considered grounds for indeterminate incarceration, and conditions under which violent offenders could be so confined were more narrowly defined.
 As a result, the number of offenders held in internment of any kind fell dramatically, from nearly 400 in the 1960s to fewer than 10 in 1984.
 Although indefinite detention remained legal, this provision was not enforced after the mid-1970s.

 Legal profession

-The de facto basic degree for a legal professional in Finland is varatuomari, a Master of Laws degree, which consists of a taught Bachelor of Laws degree and one year court training in a district court.
+The basic degree for a legal professional in Finland is a Master of Laws degree.
+Additionally, the title of varatuomari can be earned by completing a one-year court training in a district court.